 More interestingly for travelers looking for Quito to Galapagos flights, you can use the United stopover to fly to the Galapagos for no additional United miles.

-For 40k United miles and about $140ish in taxes and fees, you can fly round trip from the mainland U.S. to Ecuador with a stopover in the Galapagos.
+For as little as 40k United miles, you can fly round trip from the mainland U.S. to Ecuador with a stopover in the Galapagos.
+However, these lowest price tickets often come with 2 stops which isn’t exactly ideal.

-United has solid saver award availability.
+United has solid award availability.
+However, it will take digging into the results for an optimal itinerary without numerous connections and/or long layovers.
 If your travel dates have some flexibility, play around with the United calendar results to see if a better award routing is available.

-Use the multi-city tool on the United website to piece together your itinerary.
+Use the multi-city tool on the United website to piece together your itinerary if trying to add a Galapagos excursion.

 How to Earn United Miles:

-- United is a Chase Ultimate Rewards transfer partner.
+- United is a Chase Ultimate Rewards 1:1 airline transfer partner.
+The points you earn with Chase Ultimate Rewards earning credit cards transfer to United.

-- Earn more miles with dining rewards, the United shopping portal, and the MPX app.
+- Earn United miles, as well, with dining rewards, the United shopping portal, and the MPX app.

 JetBlue is not a member of any airline alliance.
 But, if getting to Ecuador with airline miles is a top priority, the True Blue loyalty program should not be overlooked.